-Easy, with a short climb on the south loop.
+Trail Rating: Easy, with a short climb on the south loop.

-Crushed concrete and small crusher fines loop near barn area.
+Trail Surface: Crushed concrete and small crusher fines loop near barn area.

 Location: 2 Faraway Place, Castle Rock, CO 80104Drive south of Castle Rock along the I-25 east Frontage Road for 6.5 miles.
 It may also be accessed from the Tomah Road exit by driving 1.5 miles north along the Frontage Road on the east side of I-25.

-Douglas County Open Space and Natural Resources 303-660-7495
+Contact: Douglas County Open Space and Natural Resources 303-660-7495

-|Acres:||390 Conservation Easement, 150 Fee Title
+Acres: 390 Conservation Easement, 150 Fee Title

-|Conservation Tool:||Conservation Easement (held by Colorado Division of Wildlife) and Fee Title owned by Douglas County on the west side of the railroad tracks.
+Conservation: Conservation Easement (held by Colorado Division of Wildlife) and Fee Title owned by Douglas County on the west side of the railroad tracks.

-|Cost:||$1,580,000 private conservation buyer, $200,000 Division of Wildlife, $200,000 Great Outdoors Colorado and $277,500 Douglas County
+Cost: $1,580,000 private conservation buyer, $200,000 Colorado Division of Parks & Wildlife, $200,000 Great Outdoors Colorado and $277,500 Douglas County

-|Location:||Exit 176 (Tomah Road) off I-25, approximately six miles south of Castle Rock in the South I-25 Conservation Corridor
+Location: Exit 176 (Tomah Road) off I-25, approximately six miles south of Castle Rock in the South I-25 Conservation Corridor